tzolov/vagrant-pivotalhd/blueprints/README.md

 	</tbody>
 </table>

-###### All PHD3.0 services specification.
+###### All services: PivotalHD3.0, HAWQ and SpringXD.
-The [all-services-blueprint.json](all-services-blueprint.json) and [4-node-all-services-hostmapping.json](4-node-all-services-hostmapping.json) spec defines a 4 node cluster with the following layout:
+The [phd-all-services-blueprint.json](phd-all-services-blueprint.json) and [4-node-all-services-hostmapping.json](4-node-all-services-hostmapping.json) spec defines a 4 node cluster with the following layout:
 <table>
 	<thead>
 		<tr>